siavushshahrizad/ml_from_scratch/logistic_regression_from_scratch/README.md

 I used the 1992 [Breast Cancer Wisconsin] (https://archive.ics.uci.edu/dataset/15/breast+cancer+wisconsin+original) dataset.
 The data was surprisingly well-annotated.
 See the data folder.
 The task of the logistic regression, therefore, was to classify biopsy samples for potential breast cancer as benign or malevolent.

 # Sources
 I used Grosse's lecture [notes](https://www.cs.toronto.edu/~mren/teach/csc411_19s/lec/lec08_notes.pdf) to implement the general logistic regression framework.
 I used the original [Kingma and Ba (2017)](https://arxiv.org/abs/1412.6980) paper to implement adam.
-I also used the [Prechelt paper](https://link.springer.com/chapter/10.1007/978-3-642-35289-8_5) for early stopping.
+I also used the [Prechelt paper](https://link.springer.com/chapter/10.1007/978-3-642-35289-8_5) for early stopping initially but later switched to the [Keras source code](https://github.com/keras-team/keras/blob/v3.10.0/keras/src/callbacks/early_stopping.py).

 # Findings